On this page French (

 make -e SPHINXOPTS="-D language='fr'"

-If you are on MS-Windows and do not have
+If you are on Windows and do not have

 sphinx-build -b html -D language=fr ./manual ./build/html